Collisional Gyrokinetics Teases the Existence of Metriplectic Reduction: Metric bracket for the collision operator

 Metriplectic dynamics \cite{Kaufman:1982fl,Kaufman:1984fb,Morrison:1984ca,Morrison:1984wu,Grmela:1984dn,Grmela:1984ea,Grmela:1985jd,Morrison:1986vw} provides a convenient framework to describe systems that exhibit both Hamiltonian and dissipative character.
 The Hamiltonian contribution in such a system is represented in terms of an energy functional ${\cal H}$ and an antisymmetric Poisson bracket $\{\, \cdot \, , \, \cdot \, \}$ while the dissipative contribution is represented in terms of an entropy functional ${\cal S}$ and a symmetric, negative semi-definite metric bracket $(\, \cdot \, , \, \cdot \, )$.
 When combined, the evolution of a given functional ${\cal Q}$ is obtained from the equation

 where ${\cal F}={\cal H}-{\cal S}$ denotes a generalized free-energy functional that is dissipated via increase in the system entropy.

-For this framework to respect the laws of thermodynamics, one requires ${\cal H}$ to be a Casimir invariant of the metric bracket and ${\cal S}$ a Casimir invariant of the Poisson bracket.
-Furthermore, ${\cal S}$ must not be a Casimir of the metric bracket.
+For this framework to respect the laws of thermodynamics, one requires ${\cal H}$ to be an invariant of the metric bracket and ${\cal S}$ an invariant of the Poisson bracket in the sense of $({\cal H},{\cal A})=0$ and $\{{\cal S},{\cal A}\}=0$ with respect to an arbitrary functional ${\cal A}$.
+Furthermore, ${\cal S}$ must not be an invariant of the metric bracket.
 Then, it is straight forward to verify the properties $d{\cal F}/dt\le 0$, $d{\cal H}/dt=0$, and $d{\cal S}/dt\ge 0$.
-The system may display also other Casimir invariants $\{{\cal C}_i\}_i$ which are invariants of the total bracket.
+The system may display also other invariants $\{{\cal C}_i\}_i$ which are invariants of the total bracket.
 In an equilibrium state, $d{\cal Q}/dt=0$ for all possible ${\cal Q}$.
-One way for such a state to exist is that the free-energy functional is a linear combination of the {\it common} Casimir invariants of the two brackets according to
+One way for such a state to exist is that the free-energy functional is a linear combination of the {\it common} invariants of the two brackets according to

 where the coefficients $c_i$ are uniquely determined by the initial state of the system.

 To find a corresponding metriplectic formulation for electrostatic gyrokinetics, we have to dress the collision operator in terms of a symmetric bracket.
 Fortunately, this turns out to be a rather straight forward task, once we employ the identity $\delta {\cal H}^{\text{gy}}/\delta F_s=H^{\text{gy}}_s$.